 - Case Studies

 - A detailed, anecdotal report that serves as a analysis of a person, groups, events, decisions, periods, policies, institutions, or other systems.

 CiK values mentoring and growth.
-Early career researchers are invited to apply to be managing editors where they will work with senior scientists on the editorial board.
+Early career researchers are invited to apply to be associate editors where they will work with senior scientists on the editorial board.

 CiK also facilitates the ability for peers and the public to ask questions about and comment on the research published in the journal.
-Since authors are actively encouraged to post their work on SportRxiv any interested party can post comments via hypothesis .
-In addition, reviewers and editors at CiK will be asked to write a short (approx. 250 words) review summary, anonymous or signed, of each published article as a supplementary material.
+Authors are actively encouraged to post their work on SportRxiv where they can receive feedback prior to the formal peer review process.
+In addition,editors at CiK will be asked to write a short (approx. 250 words) review summary, anonymous or signed, of each published article as a supplementary material.
 Anyone reading the article will be able to see an expert opinion and analysis of the research, and see how possible limitations were addressed in the review process.